Rose Garrard: Accident and later artistic practice

-In 1988 Garrard was involved in a serious road traffic accident which meant she spent time in the fractures ward of St Bartholomew's Hospital and caused her left arm to be in a cast.
-During her time in hospital Garrard was inspired to create works for her commission for the 1988 Biennale of Experimental Art, including Out of Line, an installation and live work featuring recordings with patients, plaster casts of body parts and a video showing accidents reported on television news.
-The accident also inspired a series of mixed media drawings entitled 'Talisman' based on an ancient gnostic text 'The Thunder, Perfect Mind' which was re-discovered in 1946.
+In 1988, Garrard was involved in a serious road traffic accident that meant she spent time in the fractures ward of St Bartholomew's Hospital and caused her left arm to be in a cast.
+During her time in hospital, Garrard was inspired to create works for her commission for the 1988 Biennale of Experimental Art, including "Out of Line", an installation and live work featuring recordings with patients, plaster casts of body parts and a video showing accidents reported on television news.
+The accident also inspired a series of mixed-media drawings entitled "Talisman" based on an ancient gnostic text "The Thunder, Perfect Mind", which was re-discovered in 1946.
 Garrard found the text strengthening during her healing period and created artwork based on the images she visualised from the text.

-In the early 1990s Garrard explored a new direction of multi disciplined practice during artist residencies at New Art Gallery in Calgary and Vancouver Art Gallery.
-These residencies involved site specific installations in which Garrard would talk with members of the public, focussing on their experience of oppression and from which she would create visual images and explore local issues and concerns.
+In the early 1990s, Garrard explored a new direction of multi-disciplined practice during artist residencies at New Art Gallery in Calgary and Vancouver Art Gallery.
+These residencies involved site specific installations in which Garrard would talk with members of the public, focusing on their experience of oppression and from which she would create visual images and explore local issues and concerns.
 Garrard repeated this format of artistic practice during her 1994 retrospective entitled Archiving my own History, documentation of works 1969 > 1994 at Cornerhouse.